GalSim-developers/GalSim/README.md

 ---------------------

 There are a number of scripts in `examples/` that demonstrate how the code can be used.
+These are called `demo1.py`...`demo11.py`.
+You can run them by typing (e.g.) `python demo1.py` while sitting in `examples/`, All demo scripts are designed to be run in the `examples/` directory.
+Some of them access files in subdirectories of the `examples/` directory, so they would not work correctly from other locations.

-These are called `demo1.py`-`demo11.py`, and can be run either using (e.g.) `python demo1.py` while sitting in `examples/`, or by doing `scons examples` and then using the executable `bin/demo1`.
-A completely parallel sequence of configuration scripts, `demo1.yaml`-`demo11.yaml`, demonstrates how to make the same set of simulations using config scripts that can be input to `bin/galsim`.
+A completely parallel sequence of configuration files, called `demo1.yaml`...
+`demo11.yaml`, demonstrates how to make the same set of simulations using config files that are parsed by the executable `bin/galsim`.

-All demonstration scripts (including `bin/demo1`, etc) are meant to be run within the `examples/` directory.
-The demos can be run in a different directory, but then the demo script will not be able to find the required files or directories.

-As the project develops through further versions, and adds further capabilities to the software, more demo scripts will be added to `examples/` to illustrate what GalSim can do.
+As the project develops through further versions, and adds further capabilities to the software, more demo scripts may be added to `examples/` to illustrate what GalSim can do.

 Additional scripts
 ------------------

+There are some additional scripts in the `examples/` directory as well.
-While the demo scripts can be run from the command-line while sitting in `examples/` without any arguments, the remaining scripts are auxiliary utilities that take various command-line arguments, which are always explained in comments at the top of the file.
+These utilities take various command-line arguments, which are explained in comments at the top of each file.

 * `ShootInterpolated.py` is a script that takes as input a filename for a FITS image, which it will simulate (optionally sheared and/or resampled) via